maindconsultingservices/google_twitter_scraper/README.md

 **Note:** These limits are enforced within the application.
 External services (Google or target websites) may impose stricter rate limits or block repeated requests if the thresholds are exceeded.

 ## Conclusion
 This API provides a unified interface for interacting with Twitter, performing Google searches (with optional site restrictions and time-based filtering), scraping web pages, and sending emails via Sendgrid efficiently.
 With Redis integration, the application supports distributed rate limiting and caching, making it more scalable and capable of handling higher volumes of requests while maintaining low-latency responses.
+The new `/google/search_and_scrape` endpoint simplifies client implementations by combining search and scrape operations into a single request.

 ---